ksync/ksync/README.md

 <br clear="all" />

 ------------
 ksync speeds up developers who build applications for Kubernetes.
-It syncs files between a local directory and arbitrary containers running remotely.
-You do not need to change your existing workflow to develop directly on a Kubernetes cluster.
+It transparently updates containers running on the cluster from your local checkout.
+This enables developers to use their favorite IDEs, such as Atom or Sublime Text to work from inside a cluster instead of from outside it.
+There is no reason to wait minutes to test code changes when you can see the results in seconds.

 If you've been wanting to do something like `docker run -v /foo:/bar` with Kubernetes, ksync is for you!

 Using ksync is as simple as:

-1. `ksync init` to run the server component.
-1. `ksync create --pod=my-pod local_directory remote_directory` to configure a folder you'd like to sync between the cluster and your local system.
+1. `ksync create --pod=my-pod local_directory remote_directory` to configure a folder you'd like to sync between your local system and a specific container running on the cluster.
-1. `ksync watch` to monitor the kubernetes API and sync.
+1. `ksync watch` to connect to the cluster and start updating the container.
 1. Use your favorite editor, like [Atom][atom] or [Sublime Text][st3] to modify the application.
 It will auto-reload for you remotely, in seconds.

 # Installation

+You can also download the [latest release][latest-release] and install it yourself.

+### Linux/MacOSX

 ```bash
 curl https://vapor-ware.github.io/gimme-that/gimme.sh | bash
 ```

+### Windows

-You can also download the [latest release][latest-release] and install it yourself.
+Download the [latest release][latest-release] and install it yourself.

 ## Updating

-To update to (or check for) a newer version of `ksync`, you can simply call the built in updater.
+To update to (or check for) a newer version of `ksync`, you can use the built in updater.

 ```shell
 ksync update
 ```

-This will check GitHub for the [latest official release][latest-release] and download it if newer.
-You can also follow the [installation](#installation) instructions or compile the binary yourself.

 Once a newer `ksync` binary has been downloaded, the cluster portion can be updated with `ksync init`.